MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-import-customer-data.md

   - "sv-se"
 ---
 # How to: Import Customer Data
-After the customer data has been entered in the data migration files in Excel, you import the files into [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+After the customer data has been entered in the data migration files in Excel, you import the files into FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> -->.

 ### To import customer data